About Alvah Arts

 After that I wrote my second book, Esbenshade, which was about my experience as an EMT.
 We called the genre 'autobiographical fiction', fictional stories based on my actual experiences.

-My third book, Rollover, is a chronical of my learning to deal with disability.
+My third book, Rollover, is a chronicle of my learning to deal with disability.
 As always, Lynn was right there helping me deal with both my disability and how to tell my story.

 The fourth book, Roadwork, revisits the first three years of our relationship from 1975 to 1978.
 It's a book that I've long wanted to write with Lynn, not as editor, but as my co-author.
 The story required both of us.
 It came to incorporate humor, adventure and mystery, and of course, it had to be sexy in quite a few places.
 With the publication of Roadwork, Alvah Music became Alvah Arts.